binish12/gymshala/README.md

 # Gymshala

-A complete gym app to gymers.(Manage membership,Calorie Calculator,Food Calorie and Macros Tracker,Gym announcements,Workout Helper with all types of workout splits)
+A complete gym app to gym goers.(Manage membership,Calorie Calculator,Food Calorie and Macros Tracker,Gym announcements,Workout Helper with all types of workout splits)

 ## Getting Started